ravitandon90/ThreeHundredDaysOfCode-BE/README.md

 This repository serves the backend system for [The Three Hundred Days Of Code Challenge](https://www.threehundreddaysofcode.com/).<br />
 To learn more about the challenge please check out [this link](https://www.threehundreddaysofcode.com/faq).

+Note:
-Note: This setup is for running the cluster locally.
+1. This setup is for running the cluster locally.
+2. The codebase for the FE is present in [this repository](https://github.com/ravitandon90/fe-three-days-of-code).

 # Pre-Requisites
 The following are the pre-requisites for setting up the backend cluster:
 * Docker
 * Git
+* Java
+* MVN

 # Instructions to setup the backend
 1. Download the repo using the command:<br />